git-pull/website/code_explorer/django-vs-flask.rst

 The environmental variable set points to a file, which is interpreted like a module.

-.. admonition:: Confusion with configs
+.. admonition:: Tangent: Confusion with configs
-   :class: caution
+   :class: note

    Despite the pythonic use of :meth:`~flask:flask.Config.from_object` and the :ref:`pattern of building classes <config-dev-prod>` to point to classes